stjudecloud/docs/docs/guides/tools/chipseq.md

 ## Running the tool

-Click "Launch Tool" on the [tool's landing page](https://platform.stjude.cloud/tools/chip-seq).
+Once you've uploaded data to your cloud workspace, click "Launch Tool" on the [tool's landing page](https://platform.stjude.cloud/tools/chip-seq).
-A dropdown will present the different presets for running the tool.
+A dropdown will present the different presets for running the ChIP-Seq workflow.
 You'll need to decide **(1)** whether you'd like to run broad/narrow peak calling and **(2)** whether you have a case sample and a control sample (preferred) or just a case sample.
-After you've selected your base pipeline, there are various other parameters that you can set as outlined below.
+This will determine which preset you should click in this dropdown.
+There are various other parameters that you can set, but they are covered in further sections of this guide.

 ![](../../images/guides/tools/chipseq/launch-tool.gif)